marckhouzam/test-acc-tanzu-cli/docs/tanzu_accelerator_fragment_create.md

       --git-tag string        Git repository tag to be used -h, --help                  help for create
-      --interval string       interval for checking for updates to Git or image repository --local-path string     path to the directory containing the source for the accelerator fragment -n, --namespace string      namespace for accelerator system (default "accelerator-system") --secret-ref string     name of secret containing credentials for private Git or image repository --source-image string   name of the source image for the accelerator
+      --interval string       interval for checking for updates to Git or image repository --local-path string     (DEPRECATED) path to the directory containing the source for the accelerator fragment -n, --namespace string      namespace for accelerator system (default "accelerator-system") --secret-ref string     name of secret containing credentials for private Git or image repository --source-image string   (DEPRECATED) name of the source image for the accelerator
 ```

 ### Options inherited from parent commands